mroth/base100-go/README.md

 # Base💯

-A Go implementation of [base100](https://github.com/AdamNiederer/base100).
+A Go implementation of [base100](https://github.com/AdamNiederer/base100) with a permissive software license.

 Base💯 can represent any byte with a unique emoji symbol, therefore it can represent binary data with zero printable overhead.